neondatabase/website/content/docs/conceptual-guides/branching.md

 ### What is a branch?

 A branch is a copy-on-write clone of your database.
 You can create a branch from a current or past state of your data.
-For example, you can create a branch that includes all data up to the current point in time or up to a past point in time.
+For example, you can create a branch that includes all data up to the current point in time or up to a past point in time or [Log Sequence Number (LSN)](../../reference/glossary#lsn).

 A branch is isolated from the originating data, so you are free to play around with it, modify it, and delete it when it's no longer needed.
-Changes to a branch are independent of the originating data and vice versa.
+Changes to a branch are independent of the originating data.
 A branch and its parent share the same history but diverge at the point of branch creation.
 Writes to a branch are saved as an independent delta.

 Creating a branch does not increase load on the parent branch or affect it in any way, which means that you can create a branch at any time without impacting the performance of your production system.

 An endpoint is created for each branch, which is the compute instance associated with the branch.
-Branch endpoints are read-write.
-When you connect to a branch from a client or application, you are connecting to the branch endpoint.
+A branch endpoint is read-write.
+To connect to a branch from a client or application, you must connect to the branch endpoint.
+For more information, see [Connect to a branch](#connect-to-a-branch).

 ## Create a branch